mrzResearchArena/PyFeat/Results.md

 Note: The number of DNA-binding protein (+ve) sequences and the number of non-DNA-binding protein (-ve) sequences are 93 and  93 respectively for PDB186.

+&nbsp;

-We can [download](http://server.malab.cn/Local-DPP/Datasets.html) DNA-binding protein dataset from given link.
+`We can [download](http://server.malab.cn/Local-DPP/Datasets.html) DNA-binding protein dataset from given link.`